 Bonus Tip: Get Help!

 Many hands make light work, so get your family to help!
-Whether it is tearing up and washing lettuce (the perfect activity for a preschooler), stirring a dish on the stove (a good way for school-aged kids to get comfortable and familiar with the stove), or setting the table, getting your family to help will save you time and make all of the meal prep less burdensome.
+Whether it’s tearing up and washing lettuce (the perfect activity for a preschooler), stirring a dish on the stove (a good way for school-aged kids to get comfortable and familiar with the stove), or setting the table, getting your family to help will save you time and make all of the meal prep less burdensome.
 For more details on this, check out our post on how to get our kids to help in the kitchen with a breakdown by age group.

 We hope these tips on how to save time in the kitchen are helpful.
 Of course, the biggest time saver is having someone else doing all that thinking and planning for you!
 Check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!